Employer’s Liability Claims

 Common examples of employer’s liability claims include:

-How Barcan+Kirby can help
+How Barcan and Kirby can help

 Our specialist employer’s liability claims solicitors have proven experience in helping employees and their loved ones claim compensation for an injury they sustained at work.
 We understand that making an employer’s liability claim is often the only way to get the financial support you need to get the treatment you need to aid your recovery and to replace any lost income.

-Our personal injury lawyers are top ranked by legal directories, Chambers and Partners UK and Legal 500.
+Our personal injury lawyers are top-ranked by legal directories, Chambers and Partners UK and Legal 500.
 Some of our team members are also members of the Association of Personal Injury Lawyers (APIL).

 Our employer’s liability expertise includes: